e271828e/Flight.jl/docs/notes/design/framework_spec.md

   valid but off-trajectory — re-run `init!` to continue ([§12.7][s12-7]).
-- Control plane — pause/un-pause, pace and `margin` changes, stop on a separate atomic surface, never staged ([§10.1][s10-1]; pacing sits outside the semantics, so both are safe to change live).
+- Control plane — pause/un-pause, pace and `margin` changes, stop on a separate atomic surface, never staged ([§10.1][s10-1]; pacing sits outside the semantics, so pace and `margin` are both safe to change live).
 - Termination — model state via `stop_on` faces read at every published boundary ([§13.5][s13-5]); shutdown completes a boundary, publishes the final snapshot, then joins ([§10.4][s10-4]).